Sofya2003/ULID-with-sequence/README.md

     But string format without hyphens is preferable.

-    The storage format (text, binary, UUID or integer) in the database depends on the DBMS, and it is not prescribed.
+    The storage format (text, binary, UUID, integer, byte array, JSONB) in the database depends on the DBMS and implementation, and it is not prescribed.

 The string representation in [Crockford's base32](https://www.crockford.com/base32.html) is used.
 ## Implementation